RESOURCES ON THE CRAFT OF WRITING

 In Defense of Purple Prose, by Anne E.G. Nydum

-On Description
+On Backstory

 On Not Getting Sued—Writing Real People